revature-13Aug18-java/code-samples-for-Zachary-Ritchie/Project 3 - Rideforce/README.md

 ### Description

+This application was created with the intention of connecting Revature associates with one another based on proximity and availablitiy.
+When starting at Revature, some associates may not have a car.
+In using this application associates can find drivers who are avalble to give rides.

+Within the first sprint we were given one week to create this application from scratch and have something presentable for executives.
+My role on this project was Angular team lead.
+This involved assigning tasks to team memebers, communicating with other team leads one connecting functionality, wrote code on the Angular/front end side of the application, and approved code changes submitted by team members as well as help with any questions they may have had.

 ### Functionality

 * Users are able to access the application through either their mobile device or desktop browser and the view will adjust accordingly